Listing Scanner — Find active listings that fail to comply with eBay's image-size policy.|

 The first time each page loads, the tool will retrieve all of your eBay-hosted product photos for that page and will display the largest available dimensions for each photo.
-If the size is not readily available as part of the image (on some older photos), the tool will need to load the largest image into the page in order to calculate its size.
+If the size is not readily available as part of the image, the tool will need to load the largest image into the page in order to calculate its size.
 You may see some photos load slower than others as it performs this secondary test.

 As each image loads, you should see the background color change from purple to a color representing the image size.
 The images may not load in order, so you may see some skipped rows that fill in later.

 A spinner and counter will indicate loading and completion, and a summary report will appear below the list.
 If an image row remains purple after the page appears to have finished updating, it may be due to an externally hosted photo or a missing photo.
 If the page has timed out, you can retest a purple row, or reload a broken image, by clicking the row number in the first column.

 eBay treats each variation in a listing as a separate line, so the tool will gray out the variations that appear on the same page.
 Occasionally an item will appear twice on the list due to the way items are retrieved from eBay.
 Those duplicates may also appear as gray rows.